TheAlphaSchoolSystemPTYLTD/student-details/getNotes.md

 **getNotes**
 ----
-  Returns an array of all structured student medical notes details data in JSON format.
+  Returns an array of all structured student general notes details data in JSON format.

 * **Version History:**